-I first met Hale Zukas one day when he came to the Journalism School to attend a film screening.
+"I first met Hale Zukas one day when he came to the Journalism School to attend a film screening.
 He has been a Berkeley institution for decades.
-It’s common in the city to see him zooming through the streets, on his wheelchair, on his way to an activity or meeting.
+It’s common in the city to see him zooming through the streets, in his wheelchair, on his way to an activity or meeting.
 When I got to know him, I found out about his remarkable history and one day I ran across a plaque in his honor at the Ashby Rail Station in Berkeley, California.
-I then realized that Hale had been a crucial link in a movement, started in Berkeley in 1970’s, that is responsible for changing how the world looks at the issue of disability.
-Many things that we take for granted today- from curb cuts to ramps, and laws protecting disability rights all started from the early work of Hale and others here in Berkeley in the 1970’s.
+I then realized that Hale had been a crucial link in a movement, started in Berkeley in the 1970s, that is responsible for changing how the world looks at the issue of disability.
+Many things that we take for granted today- from curb cuts to ramps, and laws protecting disability rights all started from the early work of Hale and others here in Berkeley in the 1970s.
 Further, Hale is still advocating for disability rights through policy while advising San Francisco Bay Area leaders on accessibility.
 He is also a living embodiment of independent living.
 In the film, we chronicle the range of daily activities he undergoes, from comedy shows to movies, despite tremendous challenges.
-In the film I speak with Zona Roberts, the 97 year-old mother of disability icon Ed Roberts and Judy Heumann, who was appointed by President Clinton and President Obama to lead disability and Special Education issues throughout the nation.
-In addition, I speak to two former Mayors of Berkeley about the impact Hale has had on the region, and the world.
+In the film, I speak with Zona Roberts, the 97-year-old mother of disability icon Ed Roberts and Judy Heumann, who was appointed by President Clinton and President Obama to lead disability and Special Education issues throughout the nation.
+In addition, I speak to two former Mayors of Berkeley about the impact Hale has had on the region and the world." — Brad Bailey, Director.